Asylum Processes

 Members of the network can access its member area.

-National contact points engage in information sharing, consultation and exchange of knowledge and good practices on exclusion from international protection, including on matters of withdrawal of such protection.
+National contact points engage in information sharing, consultation and exchange of knowledge and good practices on exclusion from international protection and security matters in asylum, including on matters of withdrawal of such protection.

 No information on individual cases or personal data of third-country nationals or stateless persons is exchanged.
 The EUAA coordinates the activities of the network, including the organisation of meetings and facilitates all direct communication between its members.